BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 * `uploader`: Which one of the [uploaders](#uploaders) to use.
 * `filters`: List of [upload filters](#upload-filters) to use.
 * `link_name`: When enabled Akkoma will add a `name` parameter to the url of the upload, for example `https://instance.tld/media/corndog.png?name=corndog.png`.
-This is needed to provide the correct filename in Content-Disposition headers when using filters like `Pleroma.Upload.Filter.Dedupe`
+This is needed to provide the correct filename in Content-Disposition headers
 * `base_url`: The base URL to access a user-uploaded file; MUST be configured explicitly.
   Using a (sub)domain distinct from the instance endpoint is **strongly** recommended.
 * `proxy_remote`: If you're using a remote uploader, Akkoma will proxy media requests instead of redirecting to it.